 John 1:29 The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world.

 John 1:36 And looking upon Jesus as he walked, he saith, Behold the Lamb of God!

-Christ had a domestic Passover early on the 14th of the month.
+Christ conducted a pre-Passover liturgy early on the 14th of the month – the day on which the Passover Lamb was to be slain.
 Here he revealed the symbolism of the bread and wine.
 He instructed His disciples to "memorialize" His death every year at this time at what has become known as the Lord's Supper early on the 14th of Abib - the evening prior to His death.

 Luke 22:11-20 And ye shall say unto the goodman of the house, The Master saith unto thee, Where is the guestchamber, where I shall eat the passover with my disciples?
 And he shall shew you a large upper room furnished: there make ready.
 And they went, and found as he had said unto them: and they made ready the passover.
 And when the hour was come, he sat down, and the twelve apostles with him.
 And he said unto them, With desire I have desired to eat this passover with you before I suffer: For I say unto you, I will not any more eat thereof, until it be fulfilled in the kingdom of God.
 And he took the cup, and gave thanks, and said, Take this, and divide it among yourselves: For I say unto you, I will not drink of the fruit of the vine, until the kingdom of God shall come.
 And he took bread, and gave thanks, and brake it, and gave unto them, saying, This is my body which is given for you: this do in remembrance of me.
 Likewise also the cup after supper, saying, This cup is the new testament in my blood, which is shed for you.